A powerful, ORM-agnostic queue engine for PostgreSQL 12+. Handle background jobs, scheduled tasks, and recurring processes with ease.

 Everything you need to handle background processing in your applications

-Schedule jobs for specific dates and times with timezone support
+Schedule jobs for specific dates and times with UTC-first timezone conversion for reliable execution.

-Configurable retry strategies with exponential backoff and limits
+Configurable retry strategies with exponential backoff and maximum attempt limits for failed jobs.

-Process high-priority jobs first with customizable priority levels
+Process high-priority jobs first with numeric priority system (lower number = higher priority).

 The name "Vorsteh Queue" is a tribute to our beloved German Spaniel.
 This breed is closely related to the Münsterländer, a type of pointing dog, known in German as a "Vorstehhund".
 Just as a pointing dog steadfastly indicates its target, Vorsteh Queue aims to reliably point your application towards efficient and robust background job processing.